phpMussel/phpMussel/_docs/readme.zh.md

 VirusTotal.com directives。

 "vt_public_api_key"
 - Optionally，phpMussel是able to scan文件using the Virus Total API as a way to provide a greatly enhanced level of protection against viruses，trojans，malware和other threats.
 By default，scanning文件using the Virus Total API是disabled.
 To enable it，an API key from Virus Total是required.
-Due to the significant benefit that this could provide to you，it's something that I highly recommend enabling.
+Due to the significant benefit that this could provide to you，it's something that I 很 recommend enabling.
 Please be aware，however，that to use the Virus Total API，you _**MUST**_ agree to their Terms of Service和you _**MUST**_ adhere to all guidelines as per described by the Virus Total documentation!
 You are NOT permitted to use this integration feature UNLESS：
   - You have read和agree to the Terms of Service of Virus Total和its API.
 The Terms of Service of Virus Total和its API can be found [Here](https://www.virustotal.com/en/about/terms-of-service/）。
   - You have read和you understand，at a minimum，the preamble of the Virus Total Public API documentation (everything after "VirusTotal Public API v2.0" but before "Contents").
 The Virus Total Public API documentation can be found [Here](https://www.virustotal.com/en/documentation/public-api/）。